Win-Work/data-structures-portfolio/projects/project1.md

 ## Problem Definition

 ### Does pitting during a stage-ending caution (vs. staying out to collect stage points) correlate with better final finishing position, and does this differ by track type?

+A nascar race is split up into 3 smaller "races" composed of stages.